cabooster/UDMT/README.md

   ])
   ```
 Save the file and re-run your code.
 PyTorch will now be able to compile CUDA extensions for compute capability 8.9 (e.g., RTX 4090).
+### Q2: I can't open the GUI when using VSCode or a terminal.
+What should I do?
+### Solution
+If you're trying to run the GUI from VSCode or a regular SSH terminal and encounter errors like `QXcbConnection: Could not connect to display` or the window simply doesn't appear, it's likely because the Linux server does not have a display environment or your SSH session lacks X11 forwarding.

+To resolve this, we recommend using [MobaXterm](https://mobaxterm.mobatek.net/download.html) — a powerful SSH client with built-in X11 server support that allows you to run GUI applications on a remote Linux server seamlessly.

 ## Results